Poken-ninja/cyber-journal/README.md

 | **3.
 Internships & Certs** (7–10 months) | Get recognized by recruiters        | Finish Security+, earn Google/Coursera badges, start internships (virtual/real) |
 | **4.
 Interview Prep** (10–14 months)     | Crack technical & behavioral rounds | Practice system design, whiteboard, and behavioral questions daily              |

+---

+**CVE LIST**

+---

+Becoming a penetration tester
+Penetration testers are in-demand in the fast growing field of cybersecurity.
+All of the skills you’re learning in this program can help you advance towards a career in pen testing:

+Network and application security

+Experience with operating systems, like Linux

+Vulnerability analysis and threat modeling

+Detection and response tools

+Programming languages, like Python and BASH

+Communication skills

+---

+Tools of the trade
+There are so many combinations that can be used to create a single set of login credentials.
+The number of characters, letters, and numbers that can be mixed together is truly incredible.
+When done manually, it could take someone years to try every possible combination.

+Instead of dedicating the time to do this, attackers often use software to do the guess work for them.
+These are some common brute forcing tools:

+Aircrack-ng

+Hashcat

+John the Ripper

+Ophcrack

+THC Hydra

+Sometimes, security professionals use these tools to test and analyze their own systems.
+They each serve different purposes.
+For example, you might use Aircrack-ng to test a Wi-Fi network for vulnerabilities to brute force attack.

+---

 # cyber-journal
 Weekly cybersecurity learning journal